 Manchester, England: Community and Identity in a Changing City

-Five week summer session - Applications open for Summer 2023!
+Five week summer session – Applications are closed for 2024.

 Course credit: SOCY 4125 & 3325 (6 credit hours)